Kakashiiiiy/LFSR/README.md

 # LFSR
-LFSR, Easy Implementation with Feedback coefficients computation, numpy and Sympy needed
+LFSR, easy implementation with feedback coefficients computation, Numpy and Sympy needed

 # For what kind of persons is it

 Students who are to lazy to solve this from hand.

 # How to use it?
-Let's take a look at the Example.
+Let's take a look at the example.
-First we got this "1010000110111011" seqence, as you can see it is 16 Bits long so so we guess the degree of the polynom could be 8.
+First we got this "1010000110111011" seqence, as you can see it is 16 bits long so so we guess the degree of the polynom could be 8.
-Now we use the function Matrix to solve the "Linear Equation System" and get the feedback coefficents matrix("STRING OF OUTPUT BITS" , "GUESSES DEGREE OF THE POLYNOM")
+Now we use the function matrix to solve the "Linear Equation System" and get the feedback coefficents matrix("STRING OF OUTPUT BITS" , "GUESSES DEGREE OF THE POLYNOM")